spicata/spicata-and-11ty/notes/Philosophy.md

 ### Metaphysics...
 ... is the study of realism as well as abstract "things".
 What is something real?
 Religion often contains metaphysical things, such as a deity.
 ## Main Branches
-- Philosophy of Science
+- Philosophy of Science (epistemology)
-- Philosophy of Moral
+- Philosophy of Morals (ethics)
-- Philosophy of Arts
+- Philosophy of Arts (TBA)
-- Philosophy of Language
+- Philosophy of Language (metaphysics, epistemology)
-- Philosophy of Religion
+- Philosophy of Religion (TBA)
-## Notable People
+## Notable Philosophers
 ### Socrates
->"The unexamined life is not one worth living"
+>"The unexamined life is not worth living" - Socrates

-- Born in Athens in 459 BC
-- Thinking logically of our lives can help us
-	- Humans often follow others (conformist)
-		- Be confident in our own beliefs
-		- Following those in power is common, but it is a fallacy
-	- Philosophy can sent us free
-- Greatest philosopher??? but also the ugliest
+Socrates was born in Athens, Greece in 470 BC, well known for being put to death for his philosophy (399 BC).
+Most everything we know about Socrates was due to the *Socratic dialogue* by Plato.

 ---
+Socrates believed that thinking logically would benefit humanity.
+He observed that his fellow Athenians often simply followed other - the majority or those of power.
+Instead, he believed that people should be confident in their own beliefs.

-- People accept opinion, whether they are well thought out of not.
+Following this, he also found that people accept popular opinion, regardless of whether they are well thought out or not.
+Socrates was against this thought, and believed that humans should think logically and with reason. *In this sense, he would disapprove of modern politics.*
-	- Socrates don't like that.
-He likes logic and reason
-		- Socrates would not like modern democracy

 ---
-- Socrates died because the majority didn't like his philosophy, execution (Drink Hemlock)
-	- F
+Socrates would be executed due to his beliefs, drinking hemlock and dying from the paralysis caused.

 ---
+#### tl;dr
 - Care of the soul
 - Question everything - do not follow the majority (ignorance/stupidity)
 - The truth/reason will set you free
 - Back yourself up as an individual thinker
--

-> "I wasn't born in Athens, I was born in the world"
 ### Aristotle
 > Happiness is good I guess
 ### Rene Descartes